U.S. Route 311: Route description

-US 311 begins at exit 110B from the US 52/NC 8 freeway in Winston-Salem, NC and leads into the downtown area.
-It follows N Martin Luther King Jr Dr for a short time before continuing northeast along New Walkertown Road.
+US 311 begins at exit 49 at the Winston-Salem Northern Beltway along New Walkertown Road, part of I-74.
 It travels northeast and intersects NC 66 at the edge of Walkertown, which motorists can use to connect to nearby shopping centers situated along US 158 (Reidsville Road).
 Shortly after, US 311 then turns to follow Harley Drive and turns again to follow Main Street through town.
 North of Walkertown, the road takes the local name of Walnut Cove Road.
-At the southern edge of the town of Walnut Cove NC 65 joins for a short 0.7 mi concurrency.
+At the southern edge of the town of Walnut Cove, NC 65 joins for a short 0.7 mi concurrency.
 At the northern boundary of Walnut Cove, NC 89 has its terminus at US 311, and the highway turns northeast.
-North Carolina Highway 772 terminates at US 311 near Pine Hall and entering the town of Madison, US 311 takes an easterly route as Academy Street, meeting up with NC 704 along the way.
-East of Madison, it leaves NC 704 and joins with the Future Interstate 73/US 220 by-pass, both routes traveling due north in a short concurrency to Mayodan.
+NC 775 terminates at US 311 near Pine Hall and entering the town of Madison, US 311 takes an easterly route as Academy Street, meeting up with NC 704 along the way.
+East of Madison, it leaves NC 704 and joins with the Future I-73/US 220 by-pass, both routes traveling due north in a short concurrency to Mayodan.
 In Mayodan, US 311 then leaves the US 220 freeway, and proceeds easterly again, along NC 135 towards Eden.
-Three other NC routes join with 311 in Eden in short succession: NC 770, NC 87 and NC 14, then the 4 joined routes cross the Dan River along Van Buren Street in Eden.
-NC 14/NC 87 continue north on Van Buren, while US 311 exits Van Buren Street on a grade-separated interchange onto Meadow Road near the Eden Mall, heading northeast into a rural area before crossing into Virginia.
+Three other NC highways join with US 311 in Eden in short succession: NC 770, NC 87 and NC 14, then the four joined routes cross the Dan River along Van Buren Street in Eden.
+NC 14/NC 87 continues north on Van Buren, while US 311 exits Van Buren Street on a grade-separated interchange onto Meadow Road near the Eden Mall, heading northeast into a rural area before crossing into Virginia.

-After the passing through the small communities of Berry Hill and Buford, it turns due west joining US 58 Business before the northern terminus of US 311 occurs at US 58, west of Danville at the western end of the Danville Expressway.
+After the passing through the small communities of Berry Hill and Buford, it meets its northern terminus at an interchange with US 58 (Danville Expressway) in Danville.

 The J.J.
 Webster Highway is the official North Carolina name of US 311/NC 135 from Mayodan to Eden.